Elektros, Inc.: Elektros to Collaborate with AI Venturetech on Integrating Smart EV Technology

-SUNNY ISLES BEACH, FL / ACCESSWIRE / September 2, 2022 / Elektros (OTC PINK:ELEK), an emerging leader in the electric mobility industry, announces collaboration with AI Venturetech, Inc. to explore integration of Artificial Intelligence (AI) technologies to electric vehicle (EV) operations.
+SUNNY ISLES BEACH, FL / ACCESSWIRE / September 7, 2022 / Elektros (OTC PINK:ELEK), an emerging leader in the electric mobility industry, announces collaboration with AI Ventureetch, Inc. to explore integration of Artificial Intelligence (AI) technologies to electric vehicle (EV) operations.

 The Company is excited to announce it has teamed up with New York based AI Venturetech to explore collaboration opportunities in integrating data science and analytical capabilities to improve customer experiences, accelerate the modernization of product development, manufacturing and supply chain management, and fast track the implementation of data-driven business models for the EV market.